turingschool/md_launch_curriculum/Mod2/Lessons/Week1/IntroToDatabases.md

 ## Check for Understanding
 * In your own words, what is a database?
 * Imagine that you are creating a database of books.
-How might you create a relationship between a book and it's author?
+How might you create a relationship between a book and its author?